NEU-SNS/mobile-browsers/index.markdown

 ![Testing Framework](/assets/framework.png)

 We install browsers on a physical Android device and instrument them to visit multiple websites while collecting all traffic with [mitmproxy](https://mitmproxy.org/) allowing us to answer if browsers **harm** or **protect** users.

 ---

-# Results

-### Browsing History Collection

-* ~3% (13 of 424) of browsers send browsing history to endpoints on the Internet along with one or more identifiers
-* ~9% (37 of 424) share browsing history with endpoints where purpose cannot be ascertained (based on publicly available information)
-* ~14% (60 of 424) share browsing history related to known browsing features (sitecheck, suggestions, search, etc.)

-Popular browsers that collect history include Opera, Yandex Browser, and UC Browser.

-### Observed PII Exposure

-* 2% Google Play and 6% Chinese Browsers collect non-resettable identifiers, which is extremely harmful to user privacy.
-* 32% browsers collect at least one identifier, resettable and/or non-resettable.

-### Improper TLS Implementation

-Improper TLS implementations expose users of browsers to arbitrary *machine in the middle(mitm)* attacks, which is highly dangerous.

-10% browsers are vulnerable to such attacks.

-Further details and results can be found in the [paper](https://petsymposium.org/popets/2023/popets-2023-0003.pdf).

----